Send A Ball Shark Tank Net Worth 2023

 What is the email for Send A Ball?

-What happened to Send A ball?
+What happened to Send A Ball?

 Shark expressed some interest in the venture.
-Barbara Corcoran, who supported the concept but thought they did not require assistance from the Sharks.
+Barbara Corcoran, supported the concept but thought they did not require assistance from the Sharks.

 She finally chose not to invest, and the sisters of Send a Ball exited the Tank without a deal.

-How Send A Ball does makes money?
+How to Send A Ball does make money?

 Each ball is sold for $20, and Send A Ball earns $15 per transaction.